yahyasamet/Alyssa/README.md

 3. Enable the Google Calendar API for your project:
    - In the sidebar, navigate to "APIs & Services" > "Library"
    - Search for "Google Calendar API" and enable it
+4. Enable the Gmail API for your project:
+   - In the sidebar, navigate to "APIs & Services" > "Library"
+   - Search for "Gmail API" and enable it

 ### 4. Create OAuth 2.0 Credentials